Divinelink/scenepeek-android/README.md

 ## Getting Started

 Welcome!
 The application uses an MVVM architecture which you can read about [here](documentation/Architecture.md).
+The [documentation folder](documentation) can also serve as a guide to getting familiar with this project.

 This application is built with a thorough suite of unit tests to ensure that all functionality is working as intended.
 These tests are run automatically with every build, and are a crucial part of our development process.
 They help us catch and fix bugs early on, and ensure that new changes don't break existing functionality.
 By using unit tests, we can have confidence that the app is working as expected, and that it will continue to work correctly as we make updates and improvements over time.